Low-level software tools

 one line per register, in a column-wise fashion.

-<val> : if provided the value is written to the register,
+<val> : If provided the value is written to the register,

 if no value is given the item value is read out and displayed.